RyanChang123/RyanChang123.github.io/index.md

 ## Career Objectives

-I am a dedicated finance professional in persuit of the CFA Designation.
-Paired with a Bachelors degree at Lehigh University and numerous relevant work experieces.
+I am a dedicated finance professional currently persuing the CFA Designation.
+Equiped with a Bachelors degree at Lehigh University and numerous relevant work experieces.
 I Hope to one day run my own investment portfolio.

 ---